cosmic-frey/HackSussex-2025/README-BLOG.md

   - Framing your success in light of your experience shows how impressive your project truly is

-## Non-Technical Things I Learnt From Attending My First In-Person Hackathon (Some are a bit TMI):
+## Non-Technical Lessons From My First In-Person Hackathon:
 - Your project doesn't have to be 100% complete (as long as the majority of the functionality and visuals work)
 - Turns out, I stress sweat ALOT during time-pressured events.
   - Bring more deodorant